sanchez0408/tobacco-shop-business-analysis/README.md

 ## 👤 About

-Built by **Guillaume** as part of a data analytics portfolio project.
-Transitioning into data analytics with a background in management and operations.
+Built by **Guillaume** as part of a data analytics portfolio project Transitioning into data analytics with a background in management and operations

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](www.linkedin.com/in/guillaume-sanchez-124839337)